ADDYY Investors Have Opportunity to Lead adidas AG Securities Fraud Lawsuit

-BENSALEM, Pa., May 17, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against adidas AG ("adidas" or the "Company") (OTC: ADDYY, ADDDF).
+LOS ANGELES, May 22, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against adidas AG ("adidas" or the "Company") (OTC: ADDYY, ADDDF).

 Class Period: May 3, 2018 – February 21, 2023